Vishal0129/Sign-Language-Interpreter/README.md

     - Node.js
     - Express.js
 - **AI and Machine Learning**:
-    - Python with TensorFlow for gesture recognition.
+    - Python with TensorFlow and mediapipe for gesture recognition.
     - OpenCV for computer vision.

 ## Contributors